In this section: Lists of Committed READI Projects & Programs | Descriptions of Approved READI Projects & Programs

-The following tables contain lists of Indiana Uplands READI projects and programs committed for funding by the Indiana Uplands READI Steering Committee and the ROI Board of Directors.
-Those denoted with “pending IEDC approval” are in the process of compliance review by Ernst and Young and the Indiana Economic Development Corporation.
-Once fully approved, you will descriptions of these projects in the section below called Approved Uplands READI Projects and Programs.
+The following Indiana Uplands READI projects and programs are committed for funding by the Indiana Uplands READI Steering Committee and the ROI Board of Directors.
+Those denoted with “pending IEDC approval” are in the process of compliance review by Ernst & Young and the Indiana Economic Development Corporation.

 ---|---|---|---|